Maxx7/James-Maxx/Data Flow Diagram Dictionary.md

 * Risk database:it holds the information that could risk the software and could affect it

 ## Processes
-* Manager Code Stream:
+* Manager Code Stream: A central process that connects developer and manager, as well as others.
-* Manage Project Information:
+* Manage Project Information: A process that manage code and information for corporate manager.
-* Manager Policy Information:
+* Manager Policy Information: A process that handles policy information comes and goes between policy database and corporate manager.
-* License Control:
+* License Control: This process checks the license and copyright of the code.
-* Manager CPE Information:
+* Manager CPE Information: This process manages the CPE information between National Vulnerability Database and NIST.
-* ???